 Guidelines for the curriculum at Holy Rosary Catholic School are developed and implemented in cooperation with the Catholic School Department of the Diocese of Sacramento.
-The curriculum is carefully coordinated from Kindergarten through eighth grade.
-Teachers and school administration review and evaluate textbooks cyclically and sequentially according to specified curriculum areas to insure that Diocesan standards are met.
-In math and language arts, the school has adopted the California State Common Core Curriculum Standards; in science, next-generation science standards have been adopted.
+The curriculum is carefully coordinated throughout all grades.
+Teachers and school administration review and evaluate textbooks cyclically and sequentially according to specified curriculum areas to ensure that Diocesan standards are met.
+In math and language arts, the school has adopted the California State Common Core Curriculum Standards; in science, Next-generation Science Standards have been adopted.
 All other subjects will remain aligned to the California State Standards and Diocesan Religion standards.
 Further specifics regarding the curriculum can be provided by the principal.